 PADI Advanced Open Water Diver

 Exploration, Excitement, Experiences.
-They’re what the PADI Advanced Open Water Diver course is all about.
-This course is specifically targeted at Open Water divers who want to progress.
-Many of our divers choose to move straight onto the Advanced Open Water straight after their Open Water Diver course.
-The takes you on deep and underwater navigation dives.
+They're what the PADI Advanced Open Water Diver course is all about.
+This course specifically targets Open Water divers who want to progress.
+Many of our divers choose to move onto the Advanced Open Water straight after their Open Water Diver course.
+The course takes you on deep and underwater navigation dives.
 You will also complete three more dives to develop your skills.

 Why should I do this course?